High Texas Electricity Bills Explained

 Many consumers forget to consider delivery fees and taxes when budgeting for their electricity bills.
 These charges may lead to higher costs than anticipated.
 Here is an explanation of all the charges on your Texas energy bill:

 • Utility delivery charge: Your utility company charges a fee for delivering electricity to your home.
-This may appear as a Transmission and Distribution Utility (TDU) or a Transmission and Distribution Service Provider (TDSP) charge.
-This typically includes a base charge and rate per kWh consumed.
+This may appear on your bill as a Transmission and Distribution Utility (TDU) or a Transmission and Distribution Service Provider (TDSP) charge.
+It typically includes a base charge and a rate per kWh consumed.

 • Taxes: Your bill includes city and state charges.
 There may also be a Miscellaneous Gross Receipts Tax (MGRT), which goes to the utility company.
 Lastly, the Public Utility Commission of Texas (PUCT) charges a tax on a Public Utility Commission Assessment (PUCA).